How Wild Flower Hour started

 Issy also launched Wild Flower Half Hour, fortnightly podcasts about botany.

 In January 2018, @herbologyhunt was launched as the junior arm of #wildflowerhour.
 It's an informal partnership with the Wild Flower Society.
-Nichola Hawkins, Publicity Officer for the Wild Flower Society, and Louise Marsh both sit on the Steering Group as do non-BSBI members.
+Nichola Hawkins, Publicity Officer for the Wild Flower Society, and Louise Marsh from BSBI, both sit on the Steering Group as do non-BSBI members.

 Both #wildflowerhour and #herbologyhunt are about reaching out beyond barriers and getting everybody involved with enjoying and identifying wild flowers!